gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

 regression line and a shaded area surrounding the estimated regression equation.
-Those shaded areas are based on connecting the dots on 95% confidence intervals constructed for the true mean $y$ value across all the x-values.
+Those shaded areas are based on connecting the dots on 95% confidence intervals constructed for the true mean $y$ value across all the $x$-values.
 To formalize this idea, consider a specific value of $x$, and call it $\boldsymbol{x_{\nu}}$ (pronounced **x-new**^[This silly nomenclature was inspired by @DeVeaux2011 *Stats: Data and Models* text.
 If you find this too cheesy, you can just call it x-vee.]).